nvim-neorg/neorg/docs/CONTRIBUTING.md

 ## Adding functionality
 Whenever you are planning on extending neorg, try your best to add *all* extra functionality through modules and modules only.
 Make changes to the Neorg core only if absolutely necessary.
 When adding stuff, use lua only. `vim.cmd` in extreme cases :)

+## Helping with documentation
+Like mentioned above, the documentation (wiki) is generated via [neogen](https://github.com/danymat/neogen) using comments in the code.
+If you feel like improving the documentation, please make changes to the corresponding file.

+For example, to make changes to the `core.qol.todo_items` documentation, please make changes to the comments in `./lua/neorg/modules/core/qol/todo_items/module.lua`

+> Tips: `grep` for the string you want to find.